Yuvrajchandra/Yuvrajchandra/README.md

 He is a tech nerd who loves tinkering with the latest technologies and products.
 His problem-solving abilities, entrepreneurial mindset, and curiosity to learn things have helped him to have an impact on millions of people around the globe.<br>

 He loves to simplify tech and programming.
-He has written 150+ articles and edited 300+ articles covering various topics, including JavaScript, React.js, Python, Web Scraping, C++, Git, GitHub, Node.js, Web3, Blockchain, HTML, CSS, Data Structures, Algorithms, Google products, Notion, ChatGPT, Artificial Intelligence, and so on, for MakeUseOf and GeeksforGeeks.
+He has written 150+ articles and edited 300+ articles covering various topics, including JavaScript, React.js, Python, Web Scraping, C++, Go, Git, GitHub, Node.js, Web3, Blockchain, HTML, CSS, Data Structures, Algorithms, Google products, Notion, ChatGPT, Artificial Intelligence, and so on, for MakeUseOf and GeeksforGeeks.
 Millions of readers enjoy reading his articles.<br>

 He is a builder and has developed several products including Musixverse, GetIntoWeb3, MrktDb, and Screensculptor.<br>